-Volvo announced that all of its cars would be completely leather-free by 2030.
-This is a move in the right direction, but given that it takes three to eight cow hides to line the interior of just one car and that a PETA video exposé revealed that workers branded, beat, and electroshocked cows for leather car interiors, the company needs to hit the accelerator and agree to go leather-free within nine months, not nine years.
+Volvo also announced that all of its cars would be completely leather-free by 2030.
+This is a move in the right direction, but given that a PETA video exposé revealed that workers branded, beat, and electroshocked cows for leather car interiors, the company needs to hit the accelerator and agree to go leather-free within nine months, not nine years.
 Volvo is based in Sweden, home of Greta Thunberg, someone who can attest to the environmental damage caused by exploiting cows not only for their flesh but also for their skin.

 PETA has been working for years to put vegan vehicles on the road, pushing and persuading brands such as Ford, Honda, Mercedes-Benz, Tesla, and Volkswagen to embrace leather- and wool-free seats and steering wheels.
 Any eco-conscious car manufacturer should be racing to follow their lead, because what’s the point of driving an electric car if it supports the leather industry, which is complicit in the burning of the Amazon rainforest, or the wool industry, which poisons our water supply and exacerbates the climate crisis?